Class of 2014

 Click on student's name to email.

 John Bennett: John graduated from University of California, Riverside in June 2013 with a B.A. in Global Studies.
 As an undergraduate he was a member of the Model United Nations at UCR.
 For his undergraduate capstone paper, he researched and wrote about refugee populations in California.
 Growing up in the San Francisco Bay Area, with a diverse population including large immigrant and transnational populations, he became interested in researching more about this topic.
-Through the Global Studies Master’s program at Brandeis, he is interested in focusing on immigration and transnational populations; in particular, the different classifications of immigrants, the global importance of immigrants, and the rights of immigrants.
+Through the Global Studies Master’s program at Brandeis, he focused on immigration and transnational populations; in particular, the different classifications of immigrants, the global importance of immigrants, and the rights of immigrants.

 Laurel Benoit: Laurel graduated from Brandeis University in 2013 with degrees in Anthropology and African and Afro-American Studies.
 Before coming to Brandeis, she lived on the Caribbean island of Grenada, where her interest in global relationships and the process of globalization began.
 As an undergraduate, Laurel studied anthropological research methods and became interested in the social, cultural, and historical issues related to Africa and people of African descent.
-Through the Global Studies Master's program, she plans to further explore her undergraduate research, concentrating on how globalization affects culture and life in developing countries, particularly as it relates to ideas surrounding gender.
+Through the Global Studies Master's program, she further explored her undergraduate research, concentrating on how globalization affects culture and life in developing countries, particularly as it relates to ideas surrounding gender.

 Esther Jack: Esther graduated from the University of Jos in Nigeria in 2004 with a B.A. in English and Linguistics.
 She started teaching in a secondary school in 2005 and obtained a Postgraduate Diploma in Education from the National Teachers Institute Kaduna in 2007.
 She continued to teach secondary students until July 2012 when she resigned from her job as a teacher to go back to the classroom for Brandeis' M.A. in Global Studies.

 Claudiane Philippe: Claudiane graduated from Brandeis University in May 2013 with a B.A. in both Health, Science, Society and Policy and Anthropology.
 Her passion for Global Studies, particularly Global Health, stems from her long-standing interest in bettering health disparities in her parents' home country of Haiti.
 Claudiane is also passionate about increasing access to healthcare for low income families in the Boston area.
-Through this program, she hopes to gain the resources to improve health care access and infrastructure for developing Caribbean countries like Haiti.
+Through this program, she gained the resources to improve health care access and infrastructure for developing Caribbean countries like Haiti.

 Aneil Tripathy: Aneil graduated from Brandeis University in 2012 with a degree in Anthropology.
 He has always been interested in Global Studies, having family in the United States, India, and around the world.
 As an undergraduate, Aneil spent his junior year abroad at the London School of Economics, where he studied anthropology in the British system, ran a radio show relating to anthropological issues, and explored Europe during breaks.
 The summer before joining the Global Studies program, Aneil interned with the NGO Ekjut in Jharkhand, India.
 His time there alerted him to issues facing development initiatives as well as the Self Help Group movement in India.
-Through the Global Studies Master's program, Aneil hopes to study in depth the consequences of microfinance, as well as current environmental issues facing global society.
+Through the Global Studies Master's program, Aneil studied in depth the consequences of microfinance, as well as current environmental issues facing global society.

 Class of 2013